strindberg/emacsj/README.md

 - `ctrl-shift-ENTER`: add new line character to the search string.
 - `alt-p`: browse backward in the list of previous searches (of the current type).
 - `alt-n`: browse forward in the list of previous searches (of the current type).
+- `ctrl-l`: recenter.
+Scroll to put the current match at the center of the screen without interrupting the search.

 Text from the clipboard can be pasted while searching: the contents of the clipboard will be added to the current search string.

+Note that the keybindings above are only active while using Isearch, i.e. they do not clash with other commands having the same key binding outside Isearch.
 The keybindings `ENTER`, `ESCAPE` or `ctrl-g`, and `BACKSPACE` are non-configurable.

-Isearch text uses smart case, such that the search will be performed without case sensitivity if the whole search string is lower case characters, but switch to case-sensitive search if the search string contains one or more capital letters.
+Isearch text uses smart case, such that the search will be performed without case sensitivity if the whole search string consists of lower case characters, but switch to case-sensitive search if the search string contains one or more capital letters.
 If you need to search for a lower case string, and not match upper case letters, use regexp search which is always case-sensitive.

+Isearch works with multiple carets.

 ## Search/replace